 The utilization of headgears varies greatly in the martial arts community.
-This article will provide information to help you decide if you should wear a headgear or not during your sparring sessions.
+This article will provide information to help you decide if you should wear a headgear as well as answer the questions above.

 The Purpose of Sparring Headgears